oisdk/site/posts/2016-11-04-semirings-lhs.markdown

       top' = first' <.> top
       left' = left <.> first'
       rest' = star (rest <+> left' <.> top)
--- ?? --
 ```

-Here we can replace the underlying implementation with any other of the semirings that follow the laws.
-We get probabilistic parsing for free!

 ## Algebraic Search